 It combines the charges (symbols) from the Arms of each of the three local bodies amalgamated in 1989 to form the Hastings District Council.

 The red manche (sleeve) on a gold field comes from the Arms of Warren Hastings, after whom Hastings is named.

-The Supporters, a ram and a bull, represent the two main animals on which the prosperity of the District is based, they are white and black, the colours of Hawke’s Bay.
+The Supporters, a ram and a bull, represent the two main animals on which the prosperity of the district is based, They are white and black, the colours of Hawke’s Bay.

-The Black and White horizontally striped flag uses the provincial colours, which places the Arms in Hawke’s Bay.
-This is emphasised by the gold Hawk rising, an emblem found in the Arms of Lord Hawke, whose name the province bears.
+The black and white horizontally-striped flag is in the provincial colours, anchoring the Arms in Hawke’s Bay.
+The gold Hawk rising is from the Arms of Lord Hawke, whose name the province bears.
 The New Zealand Ensign places the Arms in New Zealand.

-Per pale Vert and Argent, in dexter a cross-crosslet fitchy Or (for Havelock North Borough Council); in sinister, on a cross carved with a Maori pattern Gules, a sun in splendour Or (for Hawke’s Bay County Council); on a chief party per pale Argent and Vert, a lion passant guardant, armed and langued Gules within an orle of fern leaves all counterchanged (for Hastings City Council).
+Per pale Vert and Argent, in dexter a cross-crosslet fitchy Or (for Havelock North Borough Council); in sinister, on a cross carved with a Māori pattern Gules, a sun in splendour Or (for Hawke’s Bay County Council); on a chief party per pale Argent and Vert, a lion passant guardant, armed and langued Gules within an orle of fern leaves all counterchanged (for Hastings City Council).
 An inescutcheon Or charged with a manche Gules (for Warren Hastings).

 On a wreath of the colours, clouds Argent, rays Or, a sunburst supporting a toothed wheel, perforated of six, centred and rimmed Argent, Gules.